FaithMo/the-bot/README.md

 <img src="images/bot-thing.jpg" width="200px" height="auto">
 in collaboration with discordapp.com.

-More than half of Umuzi recruits learned about it on social media, which proves the good marketing the organisation has online.
+More than half of Umuzi recruits learnt about it on social media, which proves the good marketing the organisation has online 😎.
 But what makes potential recruits lose interest when inquiring about it?

 One of the good practices in marketing is grabing your audience's attention and making sure that it is not lost before a certain action is done.